RogerOchoa2/Get-PrinterMIB/README.md

 ## Installation
-1.Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine.
-2.Open a PowerShell console.
+2. Open a PowerShell console.
-3.Navigate to the directory where the script is saved.
+3. Navigate to the directory where the script is saved.
-4.Run the script by entering .\Get-PrinterSNMPData.ps1 -Printer <IP_Address_or_Hostname>
+4. Run the script by entering .\Get-PrinterSNMPData.ps1 -Printer <IP_Address_or_Hostname>

 ## Usage